Jim McDaid

-James Joseph McDaid (born 3 October 1949) is a former Irish Fianna Fáil politician who served as a Teachta Dála (TD) for the Donegal North-East constituency from June 1989 until he resigned in November 2010.
-He also served as Minister for Tourism, Sport and Recreation between 1997 and 2002 and as Minister of State for Transport between 2002 and 2004.
+James Joseph McDaid (born 3 October 1949) is an Irish former Fianna Fáil politician who served as Minister of State for Transport from 2002 to 2004 and Minister for Tourism, Sport and Recreation from 1997 to 2004.
+He served as a Teachta Dála (TD) for the Donegal North-East constituency from 1989 to 2010.

 McDaid has had a concurrent career as a medical doctor and continues to work as a general practitioner in Letterkenny.

 Early life

-McDaid was born in Termon in County Donegal.
+McDaid was born in Termon, County Donegal in 1949.
 He was educated in St Eunan's College in Letterkenny between 1962 and 1967.
 He went on to attend University College Galway (UCG), and was conferred with a Bachelor of Medicine, Bachelor of Surgery in 1974.
-While at UCG he played on the university soccer team that won three national titles, with McDaid captaining the side on two of those occasions.
+While at University College Galway, he played on the university soccer team that won three national titles, with McDaid captaining the side on two of those occasions.
 He was Clubman of the Year Award winner in 1972–73.

-Between 1974 and 1979 McDaid worked at Letterkenny General Hospital, and in 1979 he went into partnership as a general practitioner in Letterkenny.
-He was also involved as medical officer to the Donegal county Gaelic football team.
+Between 1974 and 1979, McDaid worked at Letterkenny General Hospital, and in 1979 he went into partnership as a general practitioner in Letterkenny.
+He also served as a medical officer for the Donegal county football team.